kuldeepdhakar/Hierarchical_text_classification_new/README.md

 # (1) Replicating the results of experiment 2 (seperaete classifier at each level)

-For model training: Run USE_USE/Model_training_USE_USE'
+For model training: Run USE_USE/Model_training_USE_USE.py'

 Github only allows files upto 100 MB to be uploaded.
-SO I can't upload the models.
+So I can't upload the models.
 Clone this repo and Run the above mentioned file the models will be automatically saved.
 Training might take some time.

-For model Testing : Run USE_USE/Model_testing_USE_USE
+For model Testing : Run USE_USE/Model_testing_USE_USE.py

 I have also made a Flask API run USE_USE/Flask.py and then run api.py to hit the API.

 # (2) Replicating the results of experiment 3 (Combination of flat and Node based classifier[Best results])

-For model training: TF_TF_NODE_based/training.py'
+For model training: TF_TF_NODE_based/train.py'

+Github only allows files upto 100 MB to be uploaded.
+So I can't upload the models.
+Clone this repo and Run the above mentioned file the models will be automatically saved.
+Training might take some time.

 For Testing on a single example:TF_TF_NODE_based/test.py'